tonocastillo/AWS-AccessKeys-Checker/README.md

 For the <SNS_TOPIC> you could provide an ARN for an existing SNS topic or you could create it using this same template.

 - There a reference for a "Layer" in the template for the lambda functions for the "boto3" module.
 It was created at the time this template was created, it *might* not be needed now.

+Add the "OwnerEmailAddress" tag and the user email address in the IAM user tags tab.